sashinpivotal/java-assessment/README.md

 # Java Assessment Instruction

-You are going to perform the Java coding tasks as described below (with your screen shared) and answer related questions to your instructor.
-You are allowed to finish these tasks in 3 hour period but you are welcome to finish earlier.
+- You are going to perform the Java coding tasks as described below (with your screen shared) and answer related questions to your instructor.
+  - Your instructor is not watching you every second.
+S/he is here to answer any logistics-related questions you might have.
+  - You can let your instructor know when each time you are done with a task.)
+- You are allowed to finish these tasks in 3 hour period but you are welcome to finish it earlier.

 BTW, only the following topics are covered in this assessment: